GozdeBoztepe/recipeManager/README.md

 Introduction
 ------------

-This document describes the architecture of a standalone Java application for managing recipes.
 The application allows users to add, update, remove, and fetch recipes, as well as filter recipes based on various criteria.
 The application is implemented as a REST API using the Spring framework and is designed to be production-ready.

 Architecture Overview
 ---------------------